adsforce/docs/docs/en/media-source-configurations/vungle/README.md

 >
 > * Ad revenue data can be received from Vungle through Ad revenue integration;
 >
-> * Please make sure you have got Secret Key and App ID before enabling Vungle advertise revenue.
+> * Make sure you have got Secret Key and App ID before enabling Vungle advertise revenue.

 ![5](5.png)